xushengyao/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
+### Writeup / README

+#### 1. Writeup / README includes all the rubric points.

+Here is a link to my [project code](https://github.com/xushengyao/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the numpy library to calculate summary statistics of the traffic signs data set:
+I used the Numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410